Plymouth Valiant: Second generation (1963–1966)

 significant superficial changes: a split grille with fine-patterned insert; new front fenders; new rear fenders on the sedans; new bevelled-edge rear deck lid; heavier rear bumper; and a new roofline with large rear window.

 The new Chrysler-built A833 four-speed manual transmission was offered together with a Hurst shifter.
 Another new option was the "Sure-Grip" limited slip differential, which was touted as a bad-weather safety feature and also offered traction benefits in performance driving.

-The Valiant was extremely popular in the US, Canada, and numerous markets outside North America.
 Plymouth supported a successful team of Valiant two-door sedans in the 1965 and 1966 SCCA Manufacturers Rally Championships.

 V8 engine

 In mid-1964, Chrysler released an all-new 273 cuin V8 engine as optional equipment in all Valiants.
 This compact V8 engine, with solid tappets, the first in Chrysler's LA engine range and that would last until 2002, was specifically engineered to fit in the compact A-body engine compartment.
 Valiants with the optional 273 engine came with V-shaped emblems at the sides of the cowl.
 With the 180 bhp 273, the Valiant became the lowest-priced V-8 automobile in the world.
 For 1965, a hotter 235 bhp version of the 273 called the Commando 273 was made available with 10.5:1 compression, a four-barrel carburetor, performance camshaft, low restriction exhaust and other modifications.

 The Dodge Lancer, which had been almost identical to the Valiants of 1961–62, was replaced in 1963 by the Dart.
 The Dart was available in all the same body styles as the Valiant, except there was no Dodge equivalent of the Barracuda.
 All Darts used a larger, 111 in wheelbase, except for wagons which used the Valiant's 106 in wheelbase.